Burn Notice Characters

 Photo of Craig Wroe playing Burn Notice TV character Walter

 An art dealer who Barry knew who would probably have been contacted if Mr. Pyne had been trying to sell any painting.
 When MW visited him pretending to be an art collector, he indeed had been contacted but said that he had told Pyne he wanted too much for them.
 He was so taken with M that he offered to show MW his private collection of statues of nude Greco-Roman wrestlers.
-Current location: At large.

 Seen in episodes: 1